-The consolidated financial statements and the related financial statement schedules incorporated in this prospectus by reference from Ferrellgas Partners, L.P.'s and Ferrellgas Partners Finance Corp.'s Amendment No. 2 to their Annual Report on Form 10-K/A for the fiscal year ended July 31, 2002, have been audited by Deloitte & Touche LLP, independent auditors, as stated in their reports dated September 12, 2002, May 29, 2003 as to Notes E and R of Ferrellgas Partners, L.P. (which report relating to Ferrellgas Partners, L.P. expresses an unqualified opinion and includes explanatory paragraphs relating to a change in accounting principle and the restatement described in Note R), which are incorporated herein by reference, and have been so incorporated in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.
+The consolidated financial statements and the related financial statement schedules incorporated in this prospectus by reference from Ferrellgas Partners, L.P.'s and Ferrellgas Partners Finance Corp.'s Amendment No. 2 to their Annual Report on Form 10-K/A for the fiscal year ended July 31, 2002, have been audited by Deloitte & Touche LLP, independent auditors, as stated in their reports dated September 12, 2002, May 29, 2003 as to Notes E and R of Ferrellgas Partners, L.P. (which report relating to Ferrellgas Partners, L.P. expresses an unqualified opinion and includes two explanatory paragraphs relating to a change in accounting principle and to the restatement described in Note R), which are incorporated herein by reference, and have been so incorporated in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.

-The consolidated financial statements and the related financial statement schedules incorporated in this prospectus by reference from Ferrellgas, L.P.'s Amendment No. 1 to its registration statement on Form 10/A as filed with the Securities and Exchange Commission on June 6, 2003, have been audited by Deloitte & Touche LLP, independent auditors, as stated in their reports dated September 12, 2002, (which report relating to Ferrellgas, L.P. expresses an unqualified opinion and includes an explanatory paragraph relating to a change in accounting principle), which are incorporated herein by reference, and have been so incorporated in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.
+The consolidated financial statements and the related financial statement schedules incorporated in this prospectus by reference from Ferrellgas, L.P.'s Amendment No. 2 to its registration statement on Form 10/A as filed with the Securities and Exchange Commission on June 10, 2003, have been audited by Deloitte & Touche LLP, independent auditors, as stated in their reports dated September 12, 2002, May 29, 2003 as to Notes E and P (which report relating to Ferrellgas, L.P. expresses an unqualified opinion and includes two explanatory paragraphs relating to a change in accounting principle and to the restatement described in Note P), which are incorporated herein by reference, and have been so incorporated in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.